-- For 2018, I am going to plan to use the Southwest cards for non-travel and dining expenses (because those I can earn more points by using a Chase Sapphire card) to earn more points toward my 2018 pass.
+- Next year, I am going to plan to use the Southwest cards for non-travel and dining expenses (because those I can earn more points by using a Chase Sapphire card) to earn more points toward my pass.

 - I also hope I can do a bit better on Rapid Rewards Dining since my cards are now updated.